ethanminfang/ISLR-R-Jupyter/README.md

 # ISLR-R-Jupyter
-R codes written on Jupyter Notebook attempts for "An Introduction to Statistical Learning" <br>
+R codes written on Jupyter Notebook attempts for homeworks in "An Introduction to Statistical Learning" <br>